GEOM4009/W25Project_Compositing/docs/source/DEMO.md

 # Sentinel-2 Compositing Tool Demo

-Created by Adriana Caswell, Christian Devey, and Muhammad Ba
+Created by **Adriana Caswell**, **Christian Devey**, and **Muhammad Ba**

-This demo showcases the **Sentinel-2 Compositing Tool**, which generates median value composites from Sentinel-2 imagery, resamples them to a 10m resolution, and provides statistical insights.
-Throughout this guide, I will include **screenshots** demonstrating each step.
+This demo showcases the **Sentinel-2 Compositing Tool**, designed to streamline the process of working with Sentinel-2 imagery.
+The tool generates **median value composites** from multi-temporal Sentinel-2 data, resamples them to a consistent 10m resolution, and performs various statistical analyses to provide insights into the data.
+This can be useful for monitoring vegetation, land use, and other environmental factors over time.

+The tool automates the preprocessing, compositing, and analysis tasks, saving valuable time and ensuring reproducibility.
+The process includes:
+- **Preprocessing**: Clipping Sentinel-2 SAFE files to an Area of Interest (AOI) and converting them to the appropriate format.
+- **Compositing**: Creating median value composites to summarize multi-temporal data into a single image.
+- **Resampling**: Rescaling the image resolution to 10m for consistency.
+- **Statistical Analysis**: Calculating key statistics such as mean and variance over defined grid areas.

-Once you run the tool, it will automatically execute all the necessary steps in sequence, from preprocessing to visualization and statistical analysis.
+Once you run the tool, it will automatically execute all necessary steps in sequence, from data preprocessing to the final visualization and statistical analysis, making it user-friendly and efficient.
+However, if you prefer, you can also run each cell individually to have more control over the process and explore the results at each step.

+Throughout this guide, we will provide **screenshots** for each step to help you visualize the process and ensure everything is set up correctly.
+This tool is especially valuable for researchers and practitioners working with satellite data who need to quickly and accurately analyze large datasets.

+By the end of this demo, you will have learned how to use the tool, customize inputs, and interpret the resulting output, enabling you to apply it to your own Sentinel-2 data for environmental monitoring and analysis.

 ---